HaigBishop/swapbytes/how-to-rendezvous.md

 ## Prerequisites

-*   **Rust & Cargo:** You need Rust installed to build and run the server.
-If you don't have it, visit [rustup.rs](https://rustup.rs/).
+**Rust & Cargo**

+**Modified Example**

-*   **Modified Example:** The `Cargo.toml` file within the `rendezvous` directory has been modified from its original state to remove workspace dependencies and make it runnable as a standalone project.
-This change is necessary because the example is not part of the main `swapbytes` Cargo workspace.
+The `Cargo.toml` file within the `rendezvous` directory has been modified from its original state to remove workspace dependencies and make it runnable as a standalone project.

 ## Running the Rendezvous Server